-Puerto Vallarta, Mexico - The 2016 'i Madonnari' Chalk Art Festival will be held from November 11-13, according to the announcement made by the Puerto Vallarta/Santa Barbara Sister Cities Committee, organizer of this prestigious event.
+Puerto Vallarta, Mexico - Festival I Madonnari 2012 will be held from November 12th - 14th, according to the announcement made by the Puerto Vallarta/Santa Barbara Sister Cities Committee, organizer of this prestigious event.
 This seventh edition of this already traditional and colorful fiesta of ephemeral art on pavement, is sure to dazzle the senses.
 You won't want to forget your camera!

 Madonnari art had its origin in the Italy of XVI century.
 Nomadic artists were brought to the big cities and commissioned to paint inside the great cathedrals.
 Once their employment was done, they started to re-create the images on the stone floors of the cities.
-The word 'Madonnari' comes from the fact that most of the images were Madonnas.
+The word Madonnari comes from the fact that most of the images were Madonnas.
 The first documented festival and contest of this singular artistic expression was held in London in 1906.